In the interest of fair reporting – going to go ahead and follow up last week’s post with an update on Child One.

 She really did miss the whole high of freedom and new friends and shared experiences.
 Even the very basics of walking across the quad, hurrying to class, with throngs of other students all with the similar ambitions.
 There were no homecoming parades or basketball games or sunny days sitting in front of the dorm on a blanket watching the more ambitious throw frisbees over her head.
 No common complaints about the food at the cafeteria or classrooms full of hundreds of students sopping wet from a trek to class in the torrential downpours of Virginia.
 Her year consisted of an apartment two blocks from campus and a relegation to attending class from (most likely) a now worn-down corner of her bed.

-If you’d told us this was how her freshman year would have gone two years ago, we might have laughed and said oh, that sounds perfect for Zoe – she hates people, the public, and doing, well, most things.
+If you’d told us this was how her freshman year would have gone two years ago, we might have laughed and said oh, that sounds perfect for her – she hates people, the public, and doing, well, most things.
 To us, she’d grown up a little too attached to her electronics and uncomfortable with actual human interaction.
 That was a perfect fit for a kid who missed prom and graduation – she had no interest in actual events.
 We felt weirdly fortunate to not host a young woman on the brink of devastation at missing those benchmarks.
 Even now, looking back, we think thank goodness that whole pandemic thing didn’t take place in Zack’s senior year – as he would have taken it much differently.
 Our pattern of thought never really change.
 Not because we weren’t paying attention – but because we were giving her the requested space of a child leaving the nest for the first time.

-As the conversation continued, Zoe went on about the pointlessness of paying so much for something that was no different than capping off her senior year of high school with four months of virtual learning – shelling out cash for something that was giving her so little back.
+As the conversation continued, Child One went on about the pointlessness of paying so much for something that was no different than capping off her senior year of high school with four months of virtual learning – shelling out cash for something that was giving her so little back.
 And this time, we didn’t charge down the path of oh, no, this year is different, when we were in college, just wait until life gets back to normal, blah, blah, blah.
 This time we understood the salt that would be rubbed into the wound with our insistence that she just didn’t understand.
 Of course, she wouldn’t understand, her whole college experience thus far has been anything but understandable.
 We spent so much of the year thinking how lucky she was to be a freshman this year and have zero idea about what she was really missing that we completely missed the part where she is well aware that she is missing something.
 She may not be able to put her finger on it, but it’s definitely not there.

 A year ago, when we were in the throngs of choosing college trauma, I’d have cringed at the words “community college”.
 What?
 Community College?
 That’s not what the plan was at all!
 You were going to get into some school hours away and spend time in the real world and find out that we weren’t the worst parents ever!
 I suppose the world doesn’t get anymore real than it was this year.
 I did cringe this time, but only briefly.
 This time I got it.
 This time my mind began to process all that this child has been through – all the while living away from us, the not worst parents ever.
 She has rocked it out, really.

 Every step of raising this one has been marked by progress and regression.
 I’m told this is fairly normal in the land of teens and especially in the land of female teens and super especially in the land of mother/daughters (when the latter is a teen).
-For the past several years, most of my conversations with Zoe have been followed with a conversation my favorite mentor-mom.
+For the past several years, most of my conversations with our eldest have been followed with a conversation my favorite mentor-mom.
 I like to show up in her text string or next to her on the soccer field or at her kitchen table to share my tales woes and worries.
 She is kind enough to trade back her own, thus making me feel slightly more normal.
 It was no surprise, then, that this week’s session was quickly arrange – in a shared erranding run with some time in the car together (I hope she hasn’t realized that car rides are how I trap people into forced listening).
 I went through this latest round of developments, ending with a less than I expected feeling of exasperation – which was the confusing part.
 Why wasn’t I more bent that this brilliant, beautiful child wanted to forgo ‘real’ college and go local with a potential move back in?
 Shouldn’t my barbs be raised?
 Shouldn’t I be sad or angry or panicking?
 What was this combo of satisfaction that she really has thought it through yet worry that it’s not the right direction?

 She’s growing up, my mentor said, figuring out who who she is.
 Well, yes, that’s good, right?
 Shouldn’t I be one thousand percent thrilled then?
 Instead of this weird what-is-happening-what-is-going-to-happen-stuff is-going-to-happen feeling?